thewarriofish/alex-central-code/University Work/Other/Physics Project/include/README.md

-Code is based off of [this](https://playground.arduino.cc/Interfacing/CPPWindows/)
+SerialPort is based off of [this](https://playground.arduino.cc/Interfacing/CPPWindows/) page from the Arduino playground